Call of Juarez (video game)

 Originally called Lawman, Call of Juarez was initially conceived as a reaction to World War II and science fiction games dominating the first-person shooter genre.
 The designers drew inspiration from a range of Western-themed films, TV shows, and literature, as well as some real-life stories and figures.
-The game was built using Techland's own in-house game engine, the Chrome Engine.
+The game was built using Techland's in-house game engine, the Chrome Engine.
 For the subsequent Xbox 360 release, numerous graphical improvements were made, and some gameplay elements were changed, reducing the amount of stealth in Billy's levels.
-The North American PC release version incorporated many of these graphical and gameplay changes, and was one of the first PC games optimized for Windows Vista and DirectX 10.
+The North American PC release version incorporated many of these graphical and gameplay changes and was one of the first PC games optimized for Windows Vista and DirectX 10.
 Techland also released a patch allowing for those who owned the original DirectX9 version of the game to upgrade to the DirectX10 version.

 Call of Juarez received mixed reviews, with most critics praising Ray's levels and the general shooting mechanics, but finding Billy's levels significantly inferior, especially the platforming sections and the implementation of the whip.
 The enemy AI was also criticised.
 On the other hand, many critics were impressed with how the game recreated an authentic Western tone, and Marc Alaimo's voice acting as Ray was generally lauded.
 Although the game did not sell very well in North America, it fared better in Europe, with Techland citing it as "putting us on the map."